KayWa7/gencg_h2501/readme.md

 # GENCG HS25 Journal by Kayleigh Waser

 # Week 01
-Today, we got to start this new course with lots of inputs and a fun exercise: the Sprouts Game.
+Today, we got to start this new course with lots of inputs and a fun exercise in pairs: the Sprouts Game.
 <div align="center">
   <img src="images/Sprouts_Game.jpg" alt="Sprouts Game Sketch" width="600">
   <p><i>Our first exercise: The Sprouts Game from Lecture 01.</i></p>
 </div>
+Currently, I am still struggling with the set up in github.
+But, I am curious, where this journey will lead us to.

 # Week 02
 For our first exercise, we had a look at grids.
 With the inspiration provided in the lecture I started with a basic draft.
 Since I do not have a coding background, I had some help from ChatGPT and Google Gemini to translate my ideas into code.
 The first one ended up like this: